Blood Clots in the Lungs and Legs

 - VQ SPECT

-In many cases, further analysis may be needed in order to identify the cause.
+In many cases, further analysis may be needed to identify the cause.
 We provide comprehensive diagnostic testing in our

 Pulmonary Function & Exercise Lab.